aditya2712/Blue-Helmet-Assignment/readme.md

 1. Clone the repository
 2. `cd Blue-Helmet-Assignment`
 3. `npm i`
-4. Obtain the .env file from the repository owner
+4. Obtain the .env file
 5. Start the development server using: `npm run dev`

 ### Routes
-GET /job_seekers/: Returns the nested list of all job seekers in the format:
+GET /job_seekers/: Returns the list of all job seekers in the format:
 ```json
 [
     {